Bipolar Disorder

 🤲 You’re Not Alone

-💡 What Bipolar Disorder Really Is
+💡 What Bipolar Disorder Is

 🔻 Mood swings

-🔻 Energy changes
+🔻 Sleep changes

 🔻 Racing thoughts

-🔻 Impulsivity
+🔻 Irritability

 Based on commonly reported experiences and general health discussions.

-🧠 Why It Happens
+🧠 Why Bipolar Disorder Happens

 🔻